 In light of the Russian Federation's refusal to pay the awards, GML launched enforcement proceedings in Belgium, France, Germany, India, the United Kingdom and the United States.
 Immediately, the Russian Federation threatened the governments of Belgium, France and the United States that any decision of their courts to recognise or enforce the awards would have severe repercussions.
 Belgium and France promptly adopted so-called ‘Yukos laws’ that would make it more difficult for any person to attach the assets of any foreign state.

 In April 2016, The Hague District Court did not challenge the merits of the 2014 arbitral ruling, but set aside the award of $50 billion, saying that the tribunal lacked jurisdiction.
 This judgment has received no independent support from any legal commentator, and GML is confident that it will be overturned.
-On 13 March 2017, the former majority shareholders of Ioukos submitted their Statement of Appeal to the Court of Appeal in The Hague, and you can read our summary of it here.
+On 13 March 2017, the former Yukos majority shareholders submitted their Statement of Appeal to the Court of Appeal in The Hague, and you can read our summary of it here.